wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 (See also [RFC7404] for a discussion of the issues involved with such an approach.)

-We call a route towards an IPv4 prefix that uses an IPv6 next hop a "v4-via-v6" route.
+A route towards an IPv4 prefix that uses an IPv6 next hop is called a "v4-via-v6" route.
 V4-via-v6 routing is not restricted to routers, and could usefully be applied to hosts, but doing so would require solving the issue of host configuration, for example by extending either DHCPv4 or